neuralrp/neuralrp/README.md

 I've built up the SD integration to match - rather than being a bolt-on extension, its been carefully developed to natively fit into the flow of NeuralRP with a deep feature set, and as automated or manual as you want it to be (or ignore it).

 The fact is, there are certain limitations with 7B-12B LLMs that you simply can't get past.
-But this app maximizes what 7B-14B LLMs offer for roleplay.
+But this app maximizes what those LLMs offer for roleplay.

 ---